HMS London (69): Postwar, the Amethyst incident, and decommissioning

 After the Second World War, and being the Royal Navy's only modernised 8-inch gun cruiser, London was refitted for further service in early 1946 to let her serve in the postwar fleet.
 Following the refit, she sailed for the far east in 1946 and served there for the next three years on the China Station.

 Amethyst incident

 In the spring of 1949, the frigate became trapped by advancing Communist Chinese forces up the Yangtze River.
-London sailed up the river as a show of strength in an attempt to help free the frigate.
+London sailed up the river as a show of strength to help free the frigate.
 The Communist forces were not intimidated and took the cruiser under fire.
-London returned fire with her 8-inch and 4-inch guns, firing hundreds of rounds, but was hit several times.
-Her two forward 8-inch turrets and "X" turret aft were damaged and rendered inoperable, and her bridge sustained several hits.
+London returned fire with her 8-inch and 4-inch guns, firing hundreds of rounds but was hit several times.
+Her two forward 8-inch turrets and "X" turret aft were knocked out and her bridge sustained several hits.
 London retreated down river and returned to Hong Kong for repairs which lasted until the end of July.